1. Home

 And it is important to remember that spam filters are changing and adapting all the time.
 The same message may go to Inbox one day and to the Spam folder the other day.

-You may also notice Inbox and Spam email placements with different email addresses with the same mailbox provider, for example, Gmail or Outlook.
+You may also notice Inbox and Spam email placements with different email addresses with the same mailbox provider.
 When a mailbox provider is unsure about your sender reputation (in case you have a new IP/domain or you haven’t sent from the IP/domain for a long time), it can take a random decision about the email placement.

 Here are a few good articles that you can read to know how you can determine why your message went to the Spam folder: